jeremyreeder/gridscout/docs/index.md

 radio service, posse, or militia unit.
 {:.tangent}

 I created GridScout Map™ as a tool for defense analysts in my community.
 I share it to help anyone with similar mapping needs.
-On this website, I write occasionally about this and other manly topics as my manliness directs me, along with my buddy Leeroy.
+I [blog][blog] occasionally about this and other manly topics as my manliness directs me, along with my buddy Leeroy.

 You can reach me at [jeremy@gridscout.net][jeremy].
 To encrypt the